teuben/dc2019/README.md

 ## Data needed

-see [README_DC2018_data](README_DC2019_data) for more details
+see [data/README_DC2018_data](README_DC2019_data) for more details

-We will have a USB and portable HDD during the meeting for copying the very large datasets, but we strongly recommend you come prepared with the data loaded on your laptop.
+We should have a USB and portable HDD during the meeting for copying large datasets, but we strongly recommend you come prepared with the data loaded on your laptop.